Exponential Runge-Kutta Parareal for Non-Diffusive Equations: Motivating numerical experiments

 on the domain $x\in[-4\pi, 4\pi]$ with periodic boundary conditions.
 We discretize the equation in space using a 1024 point Fourier spectral method that is dealiased using the classical $3/2$ rule.
 The equation is then integrated in Fourier space where the derivative operators are diagonal.
 This results in the semilinear equation \cref{eq:semilinear-ode} with

-where $\mathbf{k}$ is a vector of Fourier wavenumbers and $\mathcal{F}$ denotes the discrete Fourier transform.
+where $\mathbf{k}$ is a vector of Fourier wavenumbers, $\mathcal{F}$ denotes the discrete Fourier transform, and $*$ is an elementwise multiply (i.e. Hadamard product).
 To ensure the classical stability of exponential integrators we also consider the repartitioning \cref{eq:repartitioned-operators,eq:semilinear-ode-epartitioned} where the diffusive operator $\mathbf{D}$ and $\epsilon$ are selected according to \cref{eq:rho-repartitioning} such that

 In addition to investigating stability and convergence, we also compare the theoretical speedup of the Parareal iteration to its real-world performance on a distributed memory system.
 To do this, we implemented the exponential Parareal method as part of the open source package LibPFASST\footnote{\url{https://github.com/libpfasst/LibPFASST}} and performed the numerical experiment on the Cray XC40 {\em Cori} at the National Energy Research Scientific Computing Center.